oculopharangeal dystrophy

 Ptosis may be treated cautiously with plastic surgery on the eyelids which is known as blepharoptosis repair.
 The aim of surgery is to raise the eyelids above the visual axis so that, the patient can see.
 The patient may not be able to completely close their eyelids after surgery, due to the muscles, which are close to the eyelids being weak.

-In cases Changing the texture material of foods may make patient easier to swallow.
+In some cases Changing the texture material of foods may make the patient easier to swallow.
 If difficulty in swallowing means dysphagia is severe, a surgical procedure known as cricopharyngeal myotomy may be used.
-In this type of procedure, the cricopharyngeal muscle of the throat is cut, through this swallowing occurs.
+In this type of procedure, the cricopharyngeal muscle of the throat is cut, and through this swallowing occurs.
 The muscle remains relaxed allowing the passage of food or liquid.
-Sometimes, a feeding tube can be placed directly into the small intestine for bypass swallowing.
+Sometimes, a feeding tube can be placed directly into the small intestine to bypass swallowing.
 A doctor widens the muscle with a dilating tool by injecting botulinum toxin into the muscle for relaxation.

 Orthopedic devices like leg braces, canes, or walkers can help patients who have difficulty walking.